Dan’s Law was put in place to legalise the cultivation of medicinal cannabis in Australia. But was it all for nothing?

 If you want to help, we believe there are three things you can do that are likely to have a big impact so please, if you’re able to, try to take at least one of the below actions (all three if you possibly can):

-Featuring globally renowned specialists, doctors and academics at the forefront of cannabis science and technology, the speakers – from as far afield as Israel, Canada & the US – will share their knowledge, skills and research in what these days is among the most exciting and rapidly evolving areas of study and clinical practice on Earth.
+Featuring globally renowned specialists, doctors and academics at the forefront of cannabis science and technology, the speakers – from as far afield as Israel, Canada & the US – share their knowledge, skills and research in what these days is among the most exciting and rapidly evolving areas of study and clinical practice on Earth.

 More info here: